 - Third party involvement.
 One of the biggest disadvantages of GD is the reliance on third parties – the post office and shipping companies.
 Making delivery guarantees with such a heavy dependence on scans from external parties sounds a bit like a disaster waiting to happen.
 Technical issues happen and eBay is trying to guarantee something it cannot personally control.

 - Guaranteed doesn’t really mean guaranteed.
 Even shipping companies, the ones that are physically moving packages around the country, cannot absolutely 100% guarantee arrival dates for customers.
 Sometimes things do go wrong.
 In reality, guaranteed means “we will try our very best.”
-While customers may be happy to receive a refund or credit as appropriate, eBay may still lose more customer confidence than they expect.
+While customers may be happy to receive a refund or credit as appropriate, eBay may be losing more customer confidence than they expect.

 - Shipping coercion.
-One of the requirements of the GD program is to use eBay labels for shipping or use one of eBay’s label partners.
-Some sellers find eBay labels more inconvenient and more expensive than working directly with shippers such as UPS who may offer substantial discounts.
+One of the requirements of the GD program is to use specific shipping carriers.
+Some sellers may find this inconvenient and more expensive than working with their usual carriers.

 - Eventual force opt-in?
 As with every new eBay program launch, a lot of people have the fear that Guaranteed Delivery will one day be mandatory for sellers.
-At the moment, it is an opt-in program for US sellers only.
+At the moment, it is an opt-in program.

 - Wrong target audience?
 Offering guaranteed delivery makes sense for perishable and urgently needed items like groceries, household supplies and medication.
 These are the types of items sold by the large online retailers offering very fast delivery.
 With eBay sellers more likely to sell ‘discretionary’ products such as collectables and clothing, some are asking whether eBay buyers were really asking for this type of service at all.

 The Guaranteed Delivery program will no doubt appeal to those eBay buyers who want more certainty about their item’s arrival date.
 Whether or not buyers will actually filter searches with the Guaranteed Delivery option remains to be seen. eBay seems certain that this service will attract new buyers to the eBay marketplace and enable sellers to sell more items.
-This also is hard to comment on at launch.
-For these reasons, it is difficult to say of the true benefit of the Guaranteed Delivery program for sellers at this point.
+Being in the first year of the program, it is difficult to say of the true benefit of the Guaranteed Delivery program for sellers at this point.

 The handling time option does not seem to involve much more effort for most sellers but this depends on whether eBay is able to hold up their promise of handling any additional customer service issues relating to the program.
-For larger sellers, the door-to-door option appears to come with a lot of responsibility without any huge advantage at this time.
+For larger sellers, the door-to-door option appears to come with a lot of responsibility, especially in 2019 when eBay will no longer reimburse buyers if a shipment is late.
 With the program as it is right now, Guaranteed Delivery is likely to be much more popular with customers than sellers.

 What do you think about eBay’s Guaranteed Delivery program?
 Will you be opting-in?